InsaneCoder789/Student-Database-Manager/README.md

 <bold> What's Modded Tkinter GUI ? </bold>
 - So Basically Tkinter is a GUI interface made with TCL provided by Python itself .
-  However the GUI is made strictly for prototyping and testing ..
-Hence Python stopped maintaining the GUI designs However they did make a new module design called "ttk" but that limits the oppurtunities for designing the GUi
+  <p>However the GUI is made strictly for prototyping and testing ..
+Hence Python stopped maintaining the GUI designs.</p>
+  But they did make a new module design called "ttk" but that limits the oppurtunities for designing the GUi

-  Hence I decided to take some crucial steps and design my GUI like a real app
+  Hence I decided to take some crucial steps and design my GUI like a real app 🌇

   <bold> Original Tkinter GUI </bold>